NoamAriel/python-course-assignments/day08/README.md

 First, I apologize, but since I worked hard on it and it may be published, I have made this repository private.
 Hence, I provided you with access to Gabor, Hodia, and Liron.

-Disclaimer: I utilize the “Codex” extension for programming and connecting to ChatGPT 5.2.
+## Disclaimer: I utilize the “Codex” extension for programming and connecting to ChatGPT 5.2.
 I do not add prompts because there are too many of them.

-order of operating:
+## Order of operating:

 pls make sure you install the dependencies: ["requests", "pandas", "numpy", "matplotlib"]